Anees (horse): Racing career

 Anees and sent to the track in 1999 at age two.
 Of his four starts he notably won a maiden race and finished third behind winner Dixie Union and runner-up Forest Camp in the Norfolk Stakes at Santa Anita Park.
 A late developer, the colt had matured considerably by the time he was entered in November's Breeders' Cup Juvenile.
 Up against thirteen colts that included the two who had beaten him in the Norfolk Stakes, Anees was sent off by pari-mutuel bettors at odds of 30:1.
 Under jockey Gary Stevens, Anees put on a powerful show of running, coming from last to first in winning the Juvenile by 2½ lengths.
 His performance was sufficient to earn him the 1999 Eclipse Award for American Champion Two-Year-Old Colt.

 Sent back to the track at age three, Anees finished thirteenth behind winner Fusaichi Pegasus in the 2000 Kentucky Derby.
-Of his three starts that year, his best result was a third-place finish in the early fall to winner Fusaichi Pegasus in the San Felipe Stakes.
+Of his three starts that year, his best result was a third-place finish in the early spring to winner Fusaichi Pegasus in the San Felipe Stakes.

 Stud record

-Retired to stud duty at Mill Ridge Farm near Lexington, Kentucky, Anees sired a number of horses and appeared to have excellent stallion potential until a paddock accident on March 31, 2003.
+Anees was retired to stud duty at Mill Ridge Farm near Lexington, Kentucky in 2000.
+There, Anees sired a number of horses and appeared to have excellent stallion potential until a paddock accident on March 31, 2003.
 Anees fractured his left front pastern and underwent emergency surgery at the renowned Hagyard Equine Medical Institute.
 The operation left him in a body sling with a full cast on his left pastern that went all the way up to the shoulder.
 The extensive efforts to save him came to naught and Anees had to be euthanized on April 5, 2003.